ch3n9w/dev/README.md

 ### Tmux

-1. all keybindings does not require prefix key
+1. all keybindings does not require prefix key, which can still be used though.
-2. Ctrl-hjkl and Ctrl-q can be used both in tmux and vim for window operations
+2. Ctrl-hjkl and Ctrl-q can be used both in tmux and vim for window operations.
-3. use tmux-continuum and resurrect to restore workspaces
+3. use tmux-continuum and resurrect to restore workspaces.
-4. If you're using a window manager, you may get dizzy remembering shortcuts, in that case, I recommend you to forgive tmux and use your window manager to manage windows
+4. If you get dizzy remembering shortcuts, just use your mouse.

 ### Zsh